 As body temperature rises cardiovascular activity is stimulated.
 Heart rate increases and this results in an increase in blood flow throughout the body.

 This means there is a greater supply of vital nutrients and oxygen throughout the body.
-This oxygen and nutrient-rich blood helps the body heal, boosts the immune system and combats the infection.
+And, oxygen and nutrient-rich blood helps the body heal, boosts the immune system and combats the infection.

 SYSTEM DETOX